 Because Shiba Inu coats have both the function of insulating a Shiba Inu as well as protecting their skin from sunburn and pests - Shiba Inu coats SHOULD NEVER BE SHAVED.

 The distinct white markings on Shiba Inu coats is called urajiro, and is an important element of a Shiba Inu's coat.

 The loose but accurate definition of urajiro translated from Japanese means “undersurface white”.

 The color tone of urajiro ranges from white to slightly off-white.

-Many animal species (birds, fish, reptiles) aside from dogs have had these types of markings, or countermarkings (camouflage) since prehistoric times.
+Many animal species (birds, fish, reptiles) also have these types of markings, or countermarkings (camouflage) since prehistoric times.

-All Shiba Inus must show proper urajiro to conform to breed standards.
-Reds have the most urajiro covering out of the three standard coat colors.
+All Shiba Inus must show proper urajiro distribution to conform to breed standards.
+Reds have the most urajiro coverage out of the three standard coat colors.

 Urajiro must also be seen on the neck, chest, forechest, ventral side of tail, and on the inside area of the legs.